Skip to main content

 12. Safety & Health

-Best for Market Lovers & Photographers·Rainy days / month 2 daysAverage days per month with measurable rainfall during this season.
-Rain typically falls in short, intense bursts — rarely all day.·Crowds High
+Best for Lunar New Year, Festival Goers & Foodies·Rainy days / month 2 daysAverage days per month with measurable rainfall during this season.
+Rain typically falls in short, intense bursts — rarely all day.·Crowds Very High

 #Weather & Climate

 February is the last genuinely cool month in Bangkok before the slow slide into hot season begins in March.
-Temperatures run 24°C to 33°C — still comfortable by midday if you're moving between air-conditioned spaces, and genuinely pleasant in the mornings and evenings.
-Two distinctive events define February: Chinese New Year (landing in late January or February depending on the lunar calendar) turns the Chinatown district into one of the most theatrical street spectacles in Southeast Asia; and Magha Puja, one of the four most important Buddhist festivals of the year, fills every major temple with candlelit processions at dusk.
-February is still firmly peak season — book ahead and expect crowds at the main sights — but the cool-season quality of the weather makes every outdoor activity more enjoyable than it will be for the next several months.
+Temperatures run 24°C to 33°C, with mornings and evenings genuinely pleasant and midday hours warm but manageable when you move between air-conditioned spaces.
+Per Thai Meteorological Department Don Muang 1991-2020 normals, February averages 24°C low, 33°C high, with humidity at 60-65% (the lowest of the year).
+Two distinctive events define the month: Chinese New Year transforms Yaowarat (Chinatown) into one of the most theatrical street spectacles in Southeast Asia, and Makha Bucha (one of the four most important Buddhist festivals) fills every major temple with candlelit processions at dusk.
+The cool-season quality of the weather makes every outdoor activity more enjoyable than it will be for the next several months.

 #Getting Around

-Bangkok's sky-train network is your key to the city.
+Bangkok's elevated and underground rail network is your key to the city.

-Suvarnabhumi Airport connects to Phaya Thai BTS station via the Airport Rail Link (30 min, THB 45) — air-conditioned and reliable.
+Suvarnabhumi Airport connects to Phaya Thai BTS station via the Airport Rail Link (30 min, THB 45).

-Don Mueang Airport — free shuttle bus to Don Mueang station or a metered taxi (THB 200–400 plus THB 50 surcharge).
+Don Mueang Airport (budget airlines) connects via free shuttle bus to Don Mueang station or metered taxi (THB 200-400 plus THB 50 surcharge).

-The BTS Skytrain and MRT subway cover all major tourist areas; buy a stored-value card at any station.
+The BTS Skytrain (Sukhumvit and Silom lines) and MRT subway (Blue Line) cover all major tourist areas; single rides cost THB 17-62 depending on distance.

 Bangkok Chinatown at night, tuk-tuks and neon lights